zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

-Our scriptwriter understands all the ins and outs o f the English language.
+Our scriptwriter understands all the ins and outs of the English language.
 I speak, of course, of the wonderful, not high-maintenance D r.
 Lucy Tse.